webOSArchive/enyo2-bootplate/README.md

 Remove the `.git` folder to detach your local folder from the bootplate git repo so that you can customize the contents for your own app (and add to your own repo)

+## Dependencies

+Each platform you want to target has its own dependencies and quirks.
+Check out the other docs in this folder for platform-specific details.

 ## Use

 The bootplate provides a folder structure and app template to allow you to develop